 There are many benefits that come with working with a solicitor on your claim.
 For example, an injury claim calculator may be able to give you a broad idea of what you could receive, but a solicitor can go more in-depth in discussing your potential settlement by considering your individual circumstances.

-A solicitor from our panel could help you claim compensation for whiplash on a No Win No Fee basis.
+A solicitor from our panel could help you seek compensation for whiplash on a No Win No Fee basis.
 They do this by offering their clients a Conditional Fee Agreement (CFA), under which they offer their services without taking any upfront or ongoing fees.
 Likewise, if your claim does not succeed, then your solicitor will not take a fee for their work.

 However, if your claim succeeds, then your solicitor will take a success fee.
 They deduct this from your compensation as a small percentage, though there is a legal cap in place.
 This legal cap is important, as it helps to ensure that you keep the larger share of your compensation.